Does the Ontario Boating License Expire?

 However, the PCOC was designed to simplify compliance and encourage safe boating practices.
 The one-time effort needed to pass the boating safety test ensures the continuous legal operation of a pleasure boat on Canada's waterways.

-Keep Your Card Accessible
+Keep Your Card With You On the Water

 There are penalties for not having it with you, even if you do have a valid PCOC and just accidentally left it at home.
 Most commonly, the penalty is a warning or a fine.